hapax/hapax.github.io/assets/teaching.md

 didn't know how to add fractions or multiply negative numbers.
 I had just never internalised those rules.

-A few years later, taking philosophy at university, I encountered set theory.
+A few years later, taking a philosophy course, I encountered set theory for the first time.
 It totally blew my gourd.
 First of all, there was this wonderful paradox of Bertrand Russell about the set of all sets which don't contain themselves.